-It’s going to be a while before your constituents can go out to their favourite club or invite their friends over for a crazy dance party but don’t let that stop you from bringing the experience home to them.
+It’s going to be a while before your alumni can go out to their favorite club or invite their friends over for a crazy dance party but don’t let that stop you from bringing the experience home to them.
 Host a virtual dance party to bring out those crazy moves.

 Antioch College roped in their alumni DJs from across generations and got 400+ registrations to its Virtual Div Dance Party event in just 11 days!
 The college set up a dedicated event page on its alumni network, laying down all the details needed for alumni to be able to participate and extensively promoted the event via Facebook.